MDPD officer shot, hospitalized; person detained in connection

 Miami-Dade Fire Rescue units arrived at the scene of the injured officer at a shopping center located on Northwest 183rd Street, near 67th Avenue, Monday afternoon.

-The officer was inside a white vehicle, which had a bullet hole in the driver’s side windshield.
+The officer, who has since been released from the hospital, was inside a white vehicle, which had a bullet hole in the driver’s side windshield.

 7Skyforce hovered over the scene where the officer was seen on a stretcher, as first responders placed him into a rescue helicopter.